 A severe headache that isn’t like any other type of headache is often present.
 Headaches may continue for several months until inflammation and irritation are resolved.
 It is important to implement pain management.

 Purpura is a dark purple rash that occurs on the skin.
 This symptom is characteristic of meningococcemia, or meningococcal infection in the bloodstream.
 This condition is associated with septic shock-like symptoms and will have a rapid onset.
-Treat immediately as death can occur in as little as a few hours.
+Treat immediately, as death can occur as quickly as in a few hours.

-Seizures often occur due to irritation of the cerebral cortex and high fever that is unresponsive to antipyretics or cooling blankets.
+Seizures often occur due to irritation of the cerebral cortex and a high fever unresponsive to antipyretics or cooling blankets.
 Bacterial infections have a higher incidence of seizure activity.